 Medical advice is available by phone 24 hours a day, for OSU students only.
 During clinic hours, the advice line is staffed by a registered nurse; call 541-737-2724.
-After clinic hours, you can obtain a toll-free number for a medical call center from our 541-737-WELL (9355) number if you have any immediate medical concerns.
+If you have medical concerns after clinic hours, you can obtain a toll-free number for a medical call center by calling 541-737-9355.

 Please note: This service is available only to OSU students who are eligible for care at Student Health Services.
 This is NOT a public medical advice number for the general community.

 Self-care advice is available via Student Health's Healthier at School® Online Self-Care Guide.

 Complete sexual health care, gynecologic care, and information are offered at Student Health Services.
 Men as well as women are encouraged to visit.
 Gynecology is staffed by practitioners who want you to know they are "askable."

 The department provides annual health exams with appropriate screenings, pregnancy testing and counseling, birth control services, testing and treatment for sexually-transmitted diseases and other conditions affecting sexual and general health.
 Our clinicians and support staff are sensitive to the health issues and concerns facing gay, lesbian, bisexual, transgendered and heterosexual students.
 We invite you to discuss your concerns with certainty of nonjudgmental treatment.

 We do serve men as well.
 Men who would feel more comfortable seeing a male clinician will be referred to a male clinician.